 2013 Syrah, Phoenix Ranch, Napa Valley

-The Phoenix Ranch vineyards are located at a cooler sight in Napa Valley and farmed bio dynamically.
+The Phoenix Ranch vineyards are located at a cooler site in Napa Valley and farmed biodynamically.
 The Syrah is a beautiful wine, dark purple in color, with a big nose of cherry and cassis.
 Long finish with smooth tannins.
-I would have liked some food with this – perhaps a nice lamb stew.
+That said, I would have liked some food with this – perhaps a nice lamb stew.

 To learn more about these wines, read Jamie’s extensive tasting notes.

 Every one of the Whetstone Wine Cellars wines was exceptional, just as Jamie planned.